noobprogammier/Bincalcpy/README.md

 # Bincalcpy
-It is a tool for calculating a base 2 to decimals (base 10) or vice versa.
-I will make a further updates, which updates will  be basically for new features.
+This is a tool for solving binary numbers to decimals or vice versa.
+It is super easy to use, the tool itself can be easily implemented in your software.
+Several mods are supported; binary to string or vice versa, char to decimal, decimal to char.